Cherry blossoms at the Huntington

 Well before the jacaranda trees bloom and just as the California poppies begin to flower, Los Angeles also greets the springtime with cherry blossom season.

 If you’re after blossoming buds, you’ll want to head to a botanical garden or Japanese garden between March and April, though some cherry blossoms began blooming as early as February this year.
-As of the start of March, cherry blossoms are in bloom at Descanso Gardens and the Huntington, with more to come, and are winding down at South Coast Botanic Garden.
+As of mid-March, cherry blossoms are in full bloom at the Huntington, and you can still find some at South Coast Botanic Garden.
+Descanso Gardens and the Japanese Garden near Lake Balboa are also boasting some blossoms, with more on the way.

 You’ll also find some cherry blossom festivals, where a handful of Southern California cities salute their Japanese roots.
 Oddly enough, while some of these fests take place in parks and along city streets adorned with those delicate pink flowers, others don’t actually feature any cherry trees.